selfwithin/docs/documentation.md

 ## Mission

 The Foundation was established with the simple mission of promoting and supporting the continued education, development, and overall progression of the Peercoin project.
-It seeks to empower future Peercoin team members by providing the tools necessary to perpetuate Peercoin's long standing reputation for bringing world-first innovations to the Blockchain.<sup>[5.2](#footnote-5.2)</sup>
+It seeks to empower future Peercoin team members by providing the tools necessary to perpetuate Peercoin's long standing reputation for bringing world-first innovations to the Blockchain.<sup>[5.2](#footnote-5.2)</sup>  Peercoin is a decentralized open-source project, but the Foundation is a caretaking central body that can act as a contact point for interested parties.

 ## Funding

-To accomplish its mission The Foundation raises funds from donations to the multi-signature address: `p92W3t7YkKfQEPDb7cG9jQ6iMh7cpKLvwK`<sup>[5.2](#footnote-5.2)</sup>
+To accomplish its mission The Foundation raises funds from donations.
+It is a non-profit and works within the budget set by the generosity of the Peercoin community.<sup>[5.2](#footnote-5.2)</sup>

 ## Board of Directors